ParamMalviya/Hackerrank-Java/README.md

-# Hackerrank-Java
-This repository contains my solutions to various HackerRank challenges using Java.
-The challenges cover a wide range of topics, including data structures, algorithms, and problem-solving skills, aimed at improving proficiency in Java programming.
-Certainly!
-Here's a revised `README.md` to reflect that the directory will contain solutions to all HackerRank Java domain questions:

----

 # HackerRank Java Solutions (Easy Level)

 This repository contains solutions to the easy-level questions from [HackerRank's Java domain](https://www.hackerrank.com/domains/java?badge_type=java).
 These challenges cover a wide range of Java fundamentals, and solving them will help you improve your understanding of the language.